 We’re extremely proud not only of the numbers of women entrepreneurs HerVenture has been able to support in Vietnam over the years, but also the scope and depth of engagement we have achieved, bringing vital skills and confidence to women who would otherwise have very few opportunities to access this sort of training.
 Thanks to Qualcomm Wireless Reach’s recognition of the value our app holds, we’ve brought HerVenture to other countries and know this impact is bound to only keep growing.

 Meet some of HerVenture's users in Vietnam

 Our programmes were transformational for Quynh and her natural beauty product brand, supporting her to realise her dreams of creating a healthier, more sustainable planet.

-Yen took part in all three of our flagship programmes through our WEAVE initiative.
-She gained new knowledge and support to strengthen her business and set her on her way to achieving huge ambitions.
+Yen took part in our Mentoring and Road to Growth programmes as well as using our HerVenture app.
+She gained new knowledge and support to strengthen her business through the pandemic, setting her on her way to achieving huge ambitions.